Skip to main content

 Geographical Distribution of Dental Workforce

-The distribution of the dental workforce within countries is often uneven, with rural and remote areas facing a more pronounced shortage of dental care providers.
+The dental workforce within countries is often uneven, with rural and remote areas facing a more pronounced shortage of providers.

 Dental professionals in many countries are concentrated in urban areas, leaving underserved rural populations.